jwoudenberg/require-compiled/README.md

   var myModule = requireCompiled('./my-module');
   var myModulePath = requireCompiled.resolve('./my-module');

-  // Pass your babel options explicitly: var requireCompiled = require('require-compiled').babelOptions({ ... });
+  // Instead of using a .babelrc, you can also pass in your babel options explicitly: var requireCompiled = require('require-compiled').babelOptions({ ... });
 ```